I love cooking shows. And there’s one Food Network star who will always have a special place in my heart. Can you guess who?

 Rach, of course!
 I’ve been watching 30 Minute Meals pretty consistently for 10 years now.
 Honestly, a large majority of what I know in the kitchen, from tips to ingredients to technique, I learned directly from her.

-- 1 large sweet potato, peeled and cut into small chunks
+- 1 large sweet potato, cooked and mashed*

 - 1 tablespoon seafood seasoning (recommended: Old Bay)